 2) Does my engine run fine when it’s started?
 The starter engages the engine, but once the engine is running, the starter is out of the picture.
 If your vehicle runs fine once it is started but struggles to start in the first place, this typically points to a bad starter.

-How we can help diagnose: The technicians at Integra Tire in Oakville can typically troubleshoot the most obvious causes of your problems.
+How we can help diagnose: The technicians at Integra Tire can typically troubleshoot the most obvious causes of your problems.
 We use equipment to test various components, and once we find the component causing problem, we can give you an accurate idea of the work needed to fix it.

 Your alternator runs similarly to any generator.
 It is driven by a belt connected to your engine, turning mechanical energy into electricity that flows back to your battery and powers your various electrical devices.
 A vehicle with a faulty alternator may start, but without the alternator charging and powering the system, the vehicle will be expending enormous amounts of energy out of the battery and eventually die.
 Because your alternator is always running and typically connected to many other accessories by a belt, it can be more subject to wear and tear.
 In fact, even the slightest error in the tension of the belt connected to your alternator can cause wear over time.

 Once again, diagnosing an alternator starts with troubleshooting.
-If your vehicle’s battery is fine and your starter has no trouble engaging your engine, however, your battery is always dying or dead after you run your vehicle, it’s likely the alternator is not charging the system properly.
+If your vehicle’s battery has no trouble, your starter has no trouble engaging your engine, but your battery is always dying or dead after you run your vehicle, it’s likely that the alternator is not recharging the battery properly.
 A dead battery should be recharged by an alternator after it is boosted.
 If this does not happen, it can also indicate a failing alternator.